datadonK23/datadonK23.github.io/content/pages/work.md

 Recent _achievements_, I'm proud of:

+* Co-Author of a Policy Paper on [Artificial Intelligence's (AI) Impact on Freedom of Expression in Political Campaign and Elections](https://www.osce.org/representative-on-freedom-of-media/483638?fbclid=IwAR38-a4ch9VHadQIEYTogbuED1LVQoPEVQ_qW7PremQmAD5SYJTA5CP-s4Q) and its supplementary [Guidelines for API Access to Social Media](https://www.osce.org/representative-on-freedom-of-media/483644)
 * Skill Mentor on Data and Machine Learning / AI at [EUvsVirus Hackathon](https://euvsvirus.org/)
 * [Social Media Monitoring](https://www.wahlbeobachtung.org/en/social-media-monitoring-results-about-2019-austrian-snap-elections-published/) during an election phase
 * Did projects in 4 different (human) languages in a year